wehs7661/ensemble_md/docs/simulations.rst

         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).
         - The function must save the modified GRO file as :code:`confout.gro`.
-Note that in the CLI :code:`run_EEXE`, :code:`confout.gro` generated as the simulation output will be automatically backed up to prevent overwriting.
+Specifically, if :code:`directory_A/output.gro` and :code:`directory_B/output.gro` are input, then :code:`directory_A/confout.gro` and :code:`directory_B/confout.gro` must be saved.
+(For more information, please visit `Tutorial 3: EEXE for multiple serial mutations`_.)
+Note that in the CLI :code:`run_EEXE`, :code:`confout.gro` generated as the simulation output will be automatically backed up (with a :code:`_backup` suffix) to prevent overwriting.

+.. _`Tutorial 3: EEXE for multiple serial mutations`: examples/run_EEXE_modify_inputs.ipynb

 .. _doc_EEXE_parameters: